Using Deshaker Image Stabilization for Bicycle Video

 There is another article on this site about VirtualDub.
 Please read it in connection with this article.

 VirtualDub performs most functions using filters.
 One VirtualDub filter, Deshaker, is the best image stabilization software I have encountered.
 VirtualDub is supplied with a number of filters by default, but Deshaker is an add-on.
 You get it from the Deshaker Web page (at http://www.guthspot.se/video/deshaker.htm), and install it in the VirtualDub folder on your computer.
 Like VirtualDub, Deshaker is freeware, but the Web site requests a donation.
 I paid.
+There is good documentation on the site.

 VirtualDub and Deshaker are available in 32-bit and 64-bit versions.
 The 64-bit version runs significantly faster, and so I recommend it, if your computer supports it.
 Some filters are available only in 32-bits, so you may want to keep a 32-bit version of VirtualDub as well.

 Filters are the top item in VirtualDub's Video menu.
 When you click on that item, the filter dialog box will open.
 Click on "Add" to see the list of available filters.
 Then click on a filter in the list to add it.
 Filter information will appear in the filter dialog box.
-You may more than one filter at a time, though certain combinations are not compatible.
+You may run more than one filter at a time, though certain combinations are not compatible.
 Think of the filter list as a sort of pipeline, working in order from top to bottom of the list.
 So, for example, you may invert the video image, and adjust color in one pass through VirtualDub.

 Adding a filter in VirtualDub